bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.9.6 [Beta]
+    - Improved error messages for JSON point validation
+    - In autonomous operation, locomotives inactive for longer than 2 minutes will now be prioritized

 * v1.9.5 [8/2/23]
     - Added verbose logging of auto layout locomotive speed changes
     - Log messages related to occupied/invalid paths will now only be shown in debug mode (pass `debug` after IP address)